HeinBreukers/HeinBreukers.github.io/_posts/2023-12-08-staticobserver.md

 # Static Observer

 Recently I have been working on a streaming API.
-The user is able to define a set of streams, each with their own functionality and can link the streams together.
+The user is able to define a set of streams, each with their own functionality, and can link the streams together.
 An example could be as follows.

 Source -> PreprocessingStream -> ProcessingStream -> Sink